COVID-19 Symptoms and Testing

 If you’re feeling sick, the trained medical staff at Student Health Services and our partners at Ochsner Health are here to help you!
 The Student Health Services staff includes trained Registered Nurses (RN) and Nurse Practitioners (NP) who can offer guidance.

-You can talk with a doctor safely from your home by downloading the Ochsner Anywhere Care app.
-Get 24/7 access to virtual urgent care services via your smartphone, tablet, or computer.
+The Ochsner Anywhere Care app also provides 24/7 access to virtual urgent care services via your smartphone, tablet, or computer.
 Urgent care visits are free of charge for Loyola students, faculty, and staff with the following codes: LUSTUDENT, LUSTAFF, and LUFACULTY

 Testing is available by appointment at the Student Health Clinic to students, faculty, and staff who are feeling symptoms of COVID-19 or have been notified of exposure.
 There are also many testing options available across the city at local urgent care facilities and community testing sites.
 Use the resources below to find a testing site convenient for you, and make sure you check with the location to determine if an appointment is required.